exterm/reference_extractor/README.md

 ## Code of Conduct

-Everyone interacting in the Ratchet project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/exterm/ratchet/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the ReferenceExtractor project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/exterm/reference_extractor/blob/main/CODE_OF_CONDUCT.md).